Player Profile

 He claimed 20 dismissals behind the stumps in Championship cricket and, from the middle order, hit 349 runs in eight innings at an average of 43.62.
 His lowest score was 21.

-Destructive Salt was a key member of the Lightning’s run to the Vitality Blast final.
+Destructive Salt was a key member of the Lightning’s run to the Vitality Blast final in 2022.
 He opened the batting and with a top-score of 59 on debut against Yorkshire in the Emirates Old Trafford tie in late May.
 In the semi-final against the same opponent at Edgbaston, with Lancashire chasing 205, he blasted a crucial 36 off 15 balls to set the tone for a successful pursuit.

 He is a live-wire in whatever role he takes on, be it with the bat, gloves or in the outfield.